and welcome to our German Word of the Day.

 - Ich habe dir das letzte Woche vorgeschlagen.

 - I suggested that to you last week.

 The first example shows you that schlagen is one of those verbs with a changing vowel for du and er, and the third example also shows the spoken past.
 It is built with haben and the ge-form vorgeschlagen.
 If you want to sound funny, you can use the real past in spoken language the stem is schlug.

 - Was schlugst du vor?

 - What did you suggest?

-To wrap this up, I wanne talk to you about the second meaning vorschlagen could have if only… if only… it is such a pitty.
+And to wrap this up, I wanna talk to you about the second meaning vorschlagen could have if it weren’t for one sad fact of nature….